 Anyone in the department can publish to the open-collaboration project while their content is in development.
 Colleagues can collaborate using web editing on the server.
 Some people call this a sandbox, some call it staging, and so on.
 On this project you can allow web editing, saving, downloading, and so on.

 Here you want not only to enable collaboration, but also to enable people who don’t have Tableau Desktop to contribute and provide feedback.

 This could be a project that people who create workbooks and data sources (Analysts and Data Stewards) could publish to when they want to make content available to business users for viewing, with confidence that their work cannot be “borrowed” or modified.

 For this type of project, you would deny all capabilities that allow editing or getting the data off of the server for reuse.
-You would allow viewing and interacting capabilities.
+You would allow viewing capabilities.

 Vetted data sources for Analysts to connect to

 This would be where Data Stewards publish the data sources that are meet all of your data requirements and become the “source of truth” for your organization.
 Project leaders on this project can certify these data sources, so that they rank higher in search results and are included in recommended data sources.

 You would allow authorized Analysts (that is, the Publishers group described earlier) to connect their workbooks to data sources in this project, but not download or edit them.
 You would deny the view capability to the Business Users group for this project, so those users would not even see this project.

 Another possibility is to segregate workbooks and data sources that the site’s administrative views show haven’t been used for a period of time.
 You could give content owners a time limit before their content is removed from the server.